logo

 Must be annoying

-It's a reminder always to be aware of our surroundings and the actions of our pets, especially when we're operating a vehicle.
+It's a reminder to always be aware of our surroundings and the actions of our pets, especially when we're operating a vehicle.
 It's also important to note that accidents happen, and it's not always easy to predict the actions of our pets.

 Mindfulness practices can assist in processing negative emotions related to guilt.